juane619/GUI-QAP/README.md

   2. Run 'java -jar "guiQAP.jar" '

 Use:
-1. Chargue the instance (different in size)
+1. Chargue the instance (different in size).
 2. Choose the algorithm.
 3. Solve and print the time, cost and solution.